 - Network Cards

 A physical network card, or a virtualized network card emulator for a Windows virtual machine, has specifications for the standards and data transfer rate it supports.
-Current network cards typically use Ethernet (IEEE 802.3) or WiFi (IEEE 802.11) standards, however newer standards are being developed as technology updates.
+Current network cards typically use Ethernet (IEEE 802.3) or WiFi (IEEE 802.11) standards, with standards revisions released as technology updates.

 As hardware and data compression technologies have improved over time, data transfer speeds have increased significantly.
 802.3 ethernet standards introduced in 1999 outlined 10Mbps (Mega bit per second) speeds, using CAT3 twisted copper wiring, while current LANs can run up to 100Gb (100,000Mbps) and use fiber optic cable.